ISART-2024-tutorial/course-materials/README.md

 ### Measurement data

-TODO Link to the github page with the released data.
+COMING SOON - Link to the GitHub repo with the released measurement data.